Reading with Babies

 Hearing words helps to build a rich network of words in a baby's brain.
 When you read to your baby:

-But perhaps the most important reason to read aloud is that it makes a connection between the things your baby loves the most — your voice and closeness to you — and books.
-Spending time reading to your infant shows that reading is important.
-And if infants and children are read to often with joy, excitement, and closeness, they begin to associate books with happiness — and new readers are created.
+But perhaps the most important reason to read aloud is that it makes a connection between the things your baby loves the most - you and your voice - and books.
+Spending time reading with them shows them that reading is important.
+And if babies and children are read to often with joy, excitement, and closeness, they begin to associate books with happiness - and new readers are born.

 Baby's first library card!

 Your baby can have their own library card as soon as they're born - just drop in to sign up.
 We've got lots of great baby books to borrow - take a look at the page below for some inspiration.
-The Library is a breast feeding friendly space, with baby change and an area to leave prams in the Entrance Hall.
-Plus, no one will shush you or baby in our welcoming Children's Library on the first floor.
+The Library is a breastfeeding friendly space, with baby change and an area to leave prams in the Entrance Hall.
+Plus, no one will shush you or baby in our welcoming Children's Library.

 EMAIL NEWSLETTER

-Don't miss out on what's going on in the Children's Library.
-Subscribe to our special email newsletter for our latest events and activities, plus new books and staff recommendations.
+Don't miss out - subscribe to our Children's Library newsletter for all the latest events and activities, plus new books and staff recommendations.

 SIGN UP!